Install Minikube on Oracle Linux

 kube-system storage-provisioner 1/1 Running 1 (6m ago) 6m41s

-The output confirms that everything is up and running correctly and ready for deploying locally developed applications to minikube for testing.
+The output confirms everything is running correctly and ready to deploy locally developed applications to minikube for testing.

 3. (Optional) Create an alias